 Flu Awareness and Preparation

 Please continue to take precautions in controlling the spread of all germs.
-The Barry University Student Health Center has listed these helpful steps to avoid the flu
+The Barry University Student Health Services has listed these helpful steps to avoid the flu

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.
 If you do not have a tissue, cough or sneeze into your upper sleeve, not your hands.